n6ai/minze/packages/minze/README.md

 ## Features

-- 👶 Simple - Dive right in by scaffolding a project, installing via npm or using a CDN link.
+- 👶 Simple - Dive right in by scaffolding a project, installing from npm or using a CDN link.
 - ⚡ Fast - Tiny footprint ~3KB (minified and compressed).
 - 🚀 Modern - Based on the latest technologies around web components.
 - 📦 Shareable - Build component libraries or design systems.
 Define once, use everywhere.